-D. Max Moerman is an Associate Professor in the Department of Asian and Middle Eastern Cultures.
-He is the Associate Director of the Donald Keene Center for Japanese Culture, Columbia University, and of the Columbia Center for Japanese Religions.
+D. Max Moerman is Professor in the Department of Asian and Middle Eastern Cultures.
+He is Co-Chair of the Columbia University Seminar in Buddhist Studies and an Associate Director of the Columbia Center for Buddhism and Asian Religions.
 He holds an A.B. from Columbia College and a Ph.D. from Stanford University.
-His research interests are in pre-modern Japanese culture.
+His research interests are in the visual and material culture of Japanese religions.

 “The Death of the Dharma: Sutra Burials in Early Medieval Japan.”
 In Kristina Myrvold, ed.
 The Death of Sacred Texts: Ritual Disposal and Renovation of Texts in the World Religions.
 Aldershot, UK: Ashgate, 2010.

 “Demonology and Eroticism: Islands of Women in the Japanese Buddhist Imagination.”
 Japanese Journal of Religious Studies, 36/2 (2009).

 “Dying Like the Buddha: Intervisuality and the Cultic Image.”
 Impressions: The Journal of the Japanese Art Society of America 28 (2007-2008).